RICS Building Surveys can save you money.

 You will receive a very detailed report with advice on visible faults and potential hidden defects.
 The report will also tell you the types and costs of repairs that are needed and what property maintenance measures will be required.
 In addition, it provides guidance on environmental hazards and highlights issues that your legal advisor should look into.
 The information will be in-depth and tailored to the property type and your needs.

 Our team includes both RICS Chartered Surveyors and Structural Engineers, so we can go beyond simply describing the property condition.
-We are unique in that our comprehensive Building Surveys include detailed technical and structural advice.
+Whether you are a first time buyer, or already on the property ladder, we are confident that you will find our survey reports comprehensive and detailed, with technical and structural findings described in a straightforward format.
 Unlike other firms, we won’t refer you to a third party for structural investigations.

 – Thorough inspection of all accessible parts of the property and its outbuildings.